Project Vertical Tops Out Rainier

 Gear Patrol, November 30, 2018

 The phrase “designed by athletes” isn’t new.
 In many ways, it’s worn out, or, at the very least, misleading.
 Athletes and ambassadors provide support to nearly all gear makers, but how much pull do they actually have?
 Do they sit down to sketch plans for a new down jacket or simply suggest minute changes to an already-built prototype?
 Do they actually have a say at all or are individual endorsements mandated in the fine print of binding contracts?
 The answer isn’t entirely clear.
 Athlete beta exists on a spectrum that isn’t straightforward or explicit, but there are companies that recognize that the things most hardcore users want can also be what the rest of us need.
-Continue Reading ….
+Read full article ….

 Bight Gear Announces Project Vertical Winners